-Aside from being one of the happiest countries globally, Denmark is the home of excellent universities offering various programs.
-For years, many international students have chosen Denmark as their next destination for their studies, and they get to experience the culture and people there.
+Aside from ranking among the happiest countries in the world, Denmark is home to excellent universities offering various programs.
+Students who choose Denmark for their studies can also experience the country’s culture and people.

 Steps on Applying for a Danish Student Visa

-Before applying for a student residence permit, you should be admitted to a Danish university or enrolled in a preparatory course.
-If you haven’t chosen your place of study yet, you can check some Danish universities such as the Technical University of Denmark, the University of Copenhagen, and others.
+Before applying for a student residence permit, you must be admitted to a full-time higher educational program in Denmark or an eligible preparatory course linked to a higher educational program.
+A residence permit is not granted for part-time study.
+If you have not chosen your place of study yet, you can check some Danish universities such as the Technical University of Denmark, the University of Copenhagen, and others.

 Step 1.
 Start Your Online Application and Pay the Processing Fee